Kingdome: Baseball

 Shortly after the Pilots' departure for Milwaukee, the city of Seattle, King County, and the state of Washington sued the American League, claiming a breach of contract.
 The league agreed to grant Seattle another franchise in exchange for dropping the lawsuit, and the team that would later be known as the Seattle Mariners was born.

-The Mariners held their first game in franchise history at the Kingdome on April 6, 1977, as the visiting California Angels shut out the Mariners 7–0 in front of a sellout crowd of 57,762.
+The Mariners held their first game in franchise history at the Kingdome on April 6, 1977, against the California Angels.
+The Angels shut out the Mariners 7–0 in front of a sellout crowd of 57,762.
 The first pitch was a strike thrown by the Mariners' Diego Seguí to Jerry Remy.
 In the top of the first inning, Don Baylor registered the first hit at the stadium with a double that scored Remy, who had stolen second and third base after drawing a walk from Seguí.
 The Mariners' first batter, Dave Collins, struck out; however, the next batter, José Báez, singled for the franchise's first ever hit.
 The first home run at the venue was hit in the top of the third inning by Joe Rudi; designated hitter Juan Bernhardt scored the Mariners' first home run in their fifth game at the Kingdome on April 10.
-The Mariners had their first win at the Kingdome two games after the opener (they were also shut out in their second game 2–0), defeating the Angels 7–6 on April 8 via a walk-off double from Larry Milbourne.
+The Mariners had their first win at the Kingdome and team history two games after the opener (they were also shut out in their second game 2–0), defeating the Angels 7–6 on April 8 via a walk-off double from Larry Milbourne.
 The venue hosted the All-Star Game on July 17, 1979.

 The Kingdome was somewhat problematic as a baseball venue.
 Foul territory was quite large, and seats in the upper deck as far as 617 ft from home plate.
 Part of the problem was that the Kingdome was not a multipurpose stadium in the truest sense.
 Instead, it was built as a football stadium that could convert into a baseball stadium.
 For instance, most fans in the outfield seats on the 300 level were unable to see parts of right and center field; these areas were not part of the football playing field.